Wealden District Council

 The consultation sought views on proposals to implement the parts of the Levelling Up and Regeneration Bill which relate to plan-making, to make plans simpler, faster to prepare and more accessible.

-The Council has provided its formal response to this consultation, which is below:
+The Council has provided its formal response:

 This consultation response represents Wealden District Council’s comments regarding the Government’s consultation on proposed changes to the Town and Country Planning (General Permitted Development) (England) Order 2015, as amended.
 That consultation covered the following areas:

-• changes to certain permitted development rights that allow for the change of use to dwellinghouses
+• changes to certain permitted development rights that allow for the change of use to dwelling houses

 • changes to certain permitted development rights that allow agricultural diversification and development on agricultural units